bit-c/bitc/README.md

 #### Feedback, comments?

 Please feel free to reach out to me if you have any feedback, or if you're planning to use this code in interesting ways.
+Cf [LICENSE file](LICENSE) for the contact info.